-Crowd Simulation is a natural solution to the problem of populating interactive environments.
-Various types of solutions and simulation models have emerged recently: the seminal rule-based Reynolds' model [Rey87] (later extended in [Rey99]), the force-based models [HM95,PAB07,JHS07], the continuum dynamics based model [TCP06], the local field-based model [KSHF09, KSH\12], the velocity-based models [PPD07, POO\09, GCC\10, KO10], and the vision based model [OPOD10].
+Crowd simulation is a natural solution to the problem of populating interactive environments.
+Various types of solutions and simulation models have emerged recently: the seminal rule-based Reynolds' model [Rey87] (later extended in [Rey99]), the force-based models [HM95,PAB07,JHS07], the continuum dynamics based model [TCP06], the local field-based model [KSHF09, KSH12], the velocity-based models [PPD07, POO09, GCC10, KO10], and the vision based model [OPOD10].

 These models enable the creation of impressive crowd motions from simple individual behaviours, actions, and interactions.
 However, crowd simulation techniques do not answer some specific needs in the task of populating large interactive environments.
 Firstly, it is difficult to match a simulation setup with a desired content because of the chaotic nature of crowd simulation, despite some user-friendly tools such as the CrowdBrush [UCT04].
-Secondly, although many solutions have been proposed to improve performance such as the level-of-details methods for rendering and simulation [DHOO05, PCM\06, KOOP11], simulations of virtual crowds are still computationally expensive in terms of time and memory usage and hence the sizes of the virtual environments have to be limited.
-Thirdly, recent efforts in detecting and classifying simulation artifacts [KSA\09] demonstrate that it is almost impossible to perform a simulation without these artifacts.
+Secondly, although many solutions have been proposed to improve performance such as the level-of-details methods for rendering and simulation [DHOO05, PCM06, KOOP11], simulations of virtual crowds are still computationally expensive in terms of time and memory usage and hence the size of the virtual environments have to be limited.
+Thirdly, recent efforts in detecting and classifying simulation artifacts [KSA09] demonstrate that it is almost impossible to perform a simulation without these artifacts.
 We have to point out that any kind of strange behaviour, when it is detected by spectators, will break the believability of a populated scene.

-Unlike crowd simulation, our solution is based on example of crowd motions: We reproduce the motion itself instead of modelling how humans move and then reproduce their behaviours in simulation.
-It is more intuitive in that the designer selects the aspects of the motion he/she desires rather than selecting and specifying the behaviours that the virtual characters should simulate.
-In addition, it enables richer content creation: One only needs to parse the illustrated examples and hence there is no need to model all expected behaviours.
+Unlike crowd simulation, our solution is based on example of crowd motions and hence it targets less dynamic situations: We reproduce the motion itself instead of modelling how humans move and then reproduce their behaviours in simulation.
+Since there is no need to specify the behaviours that the virtual characters should simulate, our method is intuitive, as well as easy to use.